Movie to tell story of lady in

 as it sat in the cold and still waters of Lake Placid, but began to

 disintegrate as it was brought to the surface.
+The woman's drowning was eventually determined to be accidental but left

-The woman's drowning was eventually determined to be accidental but left several questions unanswered, perhaps the most intriguing being: Could
+several questions unanswered, perhaps the most intriguing being: Could

-According to Graham, the novel, based on these events, was first optioned by Francis Ford Coppola in the 1980s, but after about a decade
+optioned by Francis Ford Coppola in the 1980s, but after about a decade

 the rights reverted back to the author.
 Graham reached out to Conners in

 the early '90s and was able to secure the rights to make a film.
+"The story kind of fell off everyone's radar screen but mine," Graham

-The film will be set in 1962, when a young woman disappears, and 1982, when her body resurfaces, according to Graham.
+when her body resurfaces, according to Graham.
 If Hartnett signs on, he

 will play the film's center role as the character David Powell; Lang